takanabe/ai-lab/workshops/building-applicaiton-with-ai/docs/manuals/04_Authentication.md

 For all pages we need to authenticate.
 Are there any ideas to manage this in a single place?
 ```

+After implementing a centralized auth solution (e.g., a wrapper component or route-level guard), finish the task by running:

 prompt

 ```
 Update tasks.md to complete the task.
 ```

+# Conclusion

+In this chapter, you completed end-to-end authentication for your application, covering sign-up, login, state persistence, and route protection.
+You encountered and resolved real development challenges—test failures, outdated JSX warnings, UI redundancy, and architectural questions.

+By applying AI agent collaboration with structured rules, you were able to recover from failures, enforce consistency, and make incremental progress without getting stuck.
+This process is similar to working with a junior teammate guided by clearly defined standards.